top of page

 Languedoc-Rousillon, the modern name for the region, which includes the Pyrénées-Orientales (Eastern Pyrenees), is the largest wine growing region in all of France.
 It produces high-quality AOC wines in red, rosé and white, including the famed wines from Picpoul-de-Pinet, and the prized vineyards of Minerve (Le Muscat de Saint-Jean-de-Minervois) and Saint Chinian.
 Many vineyards offer free wine tastings ("dégustations").

 Gastronomy varies by region, within the Languedoc.
 Restaurants feature specialties such as fresh fish & shellfish from the Mediterranean (oysters from Bouzigues), mountain cheeses (tommes, chèvres & roquefort), cassoulet (from Carcassonne & Castelnaudary), confit de canard, olives, truffles, garlic, wild boar and sausages.
 Apricots, peaches, figs and cherries abound in orchards, while local asparagus and strawberries are springtime favorites.
 There are many top-quality restaurants throughout the region (both formal & informal), as well as cafés, bars and brasseries.
 You can generally expect a very good meal, no matter what kind of establishment you're in.
+The Languedoc is also home to a number of Michelin starred restaurants, if you feel like splurging.

 Languedociens (people from Languedoc) are friendly, and many speak English, although it is of course, always polite to try to speak French, if possible.
 As with elsewhere, a smile is your best passport to good conversation and service.